heron-data/docs/docs/use-cases/smb-underwriting.md

 The key outcomes we achieve for our customers are:

 1. **Supercharge underwriters**: Speed up underwriting by an order of magnitude vs. having to manually parse bank data
-2. **Expand addressable marke**t: Underwrite businesses without up-to-date accounting or e-commerce data
+2. **Expand addressable market**: Underwrite businesses without up-to-date accounting or e-commerce data
 3. **Catch fraud**: Because bank data is up-to-date, we have enabled customers to avoid millions of dollars in losses to customers who were loan stacking or had other previously unidentified risk factors

 We will begin by enriching the bank data, and then looking at how it can be used to analyse companies from the dashboard and via the API.